As a graphics designer, have you ever encountered a beautiful font being used by a website that you’d like to use as well on your project?

 - The format usually like this “blah…blah…font-family: ‘font name’…blah…blah”

-Note: There’s no certain way to find out font name from CSS.
+Note: There’s no certain way to find out the font name from CSS.
 So, this method might not work for all websites.

-I found useful browser add-on named WhatRuns.
-It defined as a tool to help developers understand the material/services used on the website, including font name.
+I found another useful browser add-on named WhatRuns.
+It is defined as a tool to help developers understand the material/services used on the website, including font name.
 If you are interested, WhatRuns is available for free on Google Chrome and Mozilla Firefox.

-How to identify font name using WhatRuns:
+How to identify a font name using WhatRuns: